mofas/apply-algo/HW4.md

 #### 7. Given two sorted arrays, each containing n integers, A[1..n] and B[1..n], and an integer N, we want to find two numbers a and b in each of these input arrays, respectively, a∈A and b∈B, such that |a-b|=N; if there are no such two numbers, a message “not found” should be output.
 Here, we want to avoid any additional storage with the size O(n).
 Devise an algorithm to find the two numbers in O(n) time under this constraint.
 (Note that you can still use additional constant memory as temporary storage.)

-We need to extra memory for index i and j to record current position in array A and B.
+We need to extra memory for index i and j to record current position in array A and B, and we check the difference of B[i] - A[j].

+Because both A and B is sorted, we can gradually scan all possibility by increase index i & j based on the difference of B[i] - A[j].
+If difference < N, then we increase i; if difference > N, then we increase j.

 ```
 i <- 1